marijnh/Eloquent-JavaScript/06_object.md

 {{index spread}}

 The `...` syntax in array notation and function calls similarly works with any iterable object.
-So for example, you can use `[...value]` to create an array containing the elements in an arbitrary iterable object.
+For example, you can use `[...value]` to create an array containing the elements in an arbitrary iterable object.

 ```
 console.log([..."PCI"]);